Chile beats Colombia in shootout to reach Copa América semis

 Chile will face either Uruguay or Peru, which meet Saturday in Salvador.
 Brazil and Argentina will play in the other semifinal.

-Chile advanced despite having two goals reversed by video review, one in each half of a 0-0 draw in regulation time that forced the shootout.
+Chile had goals reversed by video review in each half of a 0-0 draw in regulation time.

+“We have to get used to it,” said Chile coach Reinaldo Rueda, a Colombian.
+“It generates a feeling of frustration.
+You celebrate a goal but then you have to accept these decisions.
+Fortunately, the team didn’t lose its cool and the players kept their mental strength despite of what happened.”

 Colombian defender William Tesillo missed wide in the second-to-last penalty, and Sánchez came in to seal Chile’s victory with a low shot into the corner.

-Arturo Vidal, Eduardo Vargas, Erick Pulgar and Charles Aránguiz also scored for Chile in the shootout, while James Rodríguez, Edwin Cardona, Juan Cuadrado and Yerry Mina netted for Colombia.
+Arturo Vidal, Eduardo Vargas, Erick Pulgar and Charles Aránguiz also scored for Chile in the shootout, while James Rodríguez, Edwin Cardona, Juan Cuadrado and Yerry Mina netted for Colombia, which had the best campaign of the group stage and exited the tournament without conceding any goals in four matches.

+“Penalties are always more in the hands of God than in the feet of the players,” Colombia coach Carlos Queiroz said.
+“It was a tough defeat, but this was a step forward for Colombia.
+We are certain that the Colombian fans have reason to be proud.
+Our performance shows that there are signs of improvement.”

 Chile is trying to become the first nation to win three straight Copa titles since Argentina in the late 1940s.